 - Describe peace in five words.

 There seems to be more and more ‘days’ that teachers are encouraged to discuss with their students.
-It can get really difficult to pick which days you want to focus on in your classroom along with all of the other ‘things’ you need to teach.
+It can get really difficult to pick which days you want to focus on in your classroom along with all of the other things you need to teach, but we know the social-emotional welfare of our students is so important.
 This is a neat idea to get your kids thinking about International Peace Day without taking up too much time.

 Each morning the week prior to International Peace Day why not write a message and get your students to answer a question relating to peace?